Options when your fixed term tenancy ends

 You can usually end a periodic tenancy by giving your landlord 1 month's notice.

-A joint tenancy becomes periodic if any of the tenants stay on, unless there's a new agreement in place.
+A joint tenancy becomes periodic if any of the joint tenants stay on, unless there's a new agreement in place.

 A periodic tenancy continues on the same terms and you should pay your rent as normal.
 It will roll monthly or weekly depending how often your rent was due during the fixed term.